 CLO2: Explain the functions of macro and micro nutrients in the human body, specifically in digestion, absorption, and overall health.

-CLO3: Apply knowledge of intentional additives, incidental additives, natural colors, flavoring agents, and their roles in food products.
+CLO3: Apply knowledge of intentional additives, incidental additives and their roles in food products.

-CLO4: Analyze the hazards in the food supply chain and identify potential sources of contamination.
+CLO4: Analyze the hazards in the food supply and measures to control them.